nosyntax-io/nosyntax-docs/docs/project_setup/design_system.md

 1. Navigate to Theme **Theme Settings** > **Color Scheme**.

-2. Select and adjust the color for each item based on your design needs.
+2. Select and adjust the color for each item according to your design needs.

-This allows you to tailor the color scheme to better fit your app’s visual style and user experience requirements.
+This customization allows you to tailor the color scheme to fit your app’s unique style and user experience.

 ## Typography